 1) Assume everyone is leaving and interviewing.

-There’s also a good chance everyone on the team is not as productive and motivated as they could be during this time, so if you fix the status quo everyone will produce at a higher level.
+There’s also a good chance that the rest of the team is not as productive and motivated as they could be during this time.
+Just because you’re staying doesn’t mean your happy.

-The Key Action: Don’t take anyone for granted.
-Invest in listening to and improving things for everyone on the team.
+Takeaway: Don’t take anyone for granted.
+Assume that everyone is considering leaving and invest in listening to, and improving things for, everyone on your team.

-The Key Action: When multiple team members are leaving, it’s a sign that change is needed.
-Embrace that mindset.
+Takeaway: When multiple team members are leaving, it’s a sign that change is needed.
+Accept that this change must start with you and embrace that mindset.

 3) Have open, honest, lengthy one-on-ones.

-It’s usually not any one reason for everyone considering leaving; there are likely a bunch of problems that have built up that combined to cause it.
-You must prioritize giving plenty of time for people to air their grievances.
+You need to prioritize taking the time to listen to your employee’s issues and take them seriously.
 This may slow down some work, but it beats the lost productivity when you don’t have a team member on staff any more at all.

-Remember: while you may be really busy, an investment in these one-on-ones pay back many times over:
+While you may be really busy, an investment in regular one-on-ones will pay you back many times over.

-The Key Action: Start having one-on-ones (here’s how to start them) with everyone on the team weekly (or biweekly for large teams) and keep having them so problems never overflow again.
+Takeaway: Start having one-on-ones with everyone on the team weekly (or biweekly for large teams) and keep having them so problems never overflow again.
 Lighthouse can help you do this.
 Try for free now here.

 4) Listen & show empathy.

 Resist the temptation to be defensive.
-The only way this works is if you respect their opinions and understand that the alternative is losing them altogether.
+The only way obtaining, and acting on, feedback from regular one on ones with your team works is if you respect their opinions and understand that the alternative is losing them altogether.